MicrosoftDocs/microsoft-365-community/Community/why-m365-adoption-projects-fail.md

 ## Old world and new world collide

-You might think, 'So what?
-The world is changing, and markets are getting more complex, so where is the news?', right?
-Okay, here's the catch:
 We've build organizations around structures and processes that were invented to deal with different requirements.
 The way we built up and think about organizations is still based on the idea, that markets are predictable, change can be planned and our world works consistently.

 So ultimately, we need a new way of thinking about organizations and the way we work.
 We need new guidelines and principles that fit the challenges we're facing right now, that fit this new world.